-When I started on this technology adventure over 16 years ago it was clear that clients didn’t know the questions they needed to ask those they were trusting with their online program.
-Back in the day you had “Web Designers” who barely knew how to effectively use their FrontPage software let alone all the other variables and coding skills that were necessary to ensuring they had their client’s backs covered and skilled folks were few and far between.
+When I started on this technology adventure over 20 years ago it was clear that clients didn't know the questions they needed to ask those they were trusting with their online program.
+Back in the day you had "Web Designers" who barely knew how to effectively use their FrontPage software.
+Add all the other variables and coding skills that were necessary to ensuring they had their client's backs covered and skilled folks were few and far between.

 Fast forward to now and I see the same thing happening.
-WordPress Consultants are popping up everywhere you turn — many because they were able to easily create their own WordPress site, therefore, they decided to be a “consultant.”
-In reality these well intentioned folks just know a tad bit more than their potential customers therefore sounding like experts.
+WordPress Consultants are popping up everywhere you turn.
+Many because they were able to easily create their own WordPress site, therefore, they decided to be a "consultant."
+In reality these well intentioned folks just know a tad bit more than their potential customers which therefore allows them to appear as experts.
 The fallout from these experiences contact me every day.

-Then there are the real experts who are too busy, too arrogant, too wrapped up in their own little world that they are also not doing right by those who have entrusted them with the design, development and support of their online program.
-Surprisingly I get frustrated potential clients contact me after feeling “jilted” by these individuals on a regular basis.
-What a shame… This gives us all a black eye.
+Then there are the real experts who are too busy, too arrogant, too wrapped up in their own little world.
+These consultants are also not doing right by those who have entrusted them with the design, development and support of their online program.
+I hear from frustrated potential clients after feeling "jilted" by these individuals on a regular basis.
+What a shame...
+This gives us all a black eye.

-As in the beginning the onus is on the client to determine who really knows their stuff and who will be there when they need them.
+The onus is on the client to determine who really knows their stuff and who will be there when they need them.
 They also need to make sure they pick the right persona for what they need or require in a consultant.
-This is called due diligence and now with every penny counting more than ever, it is more important than ever for clients to carefully jury those they plan on hiring.
+This is called due diligence.
+With many small businesses on a tight budget, it is even more important to carefully jury those you plan on hiring.

-While there is a certain amount of blind trust that goes into hiring any consultant, because you cannot verify every single word or claim on their Web site, you can ask the following handful of questions to minimize any surprises down the road.
+There is a certain amount of blind trust that goes into hiring any consultant.
+While you cannot verify every single word or claim on their website, you can ask the following handful of questions to minimize any surprises down the road.

 5 Questions to Ask Your Potential WordPress Consultant